Gustave Courbet (1819-1877) The Origin of the World, 1866

 Surgical or ritual alteration of the female genitalia to an extent more radical than clitoral circumcision.
-Widely criticised and in many countries illegal.
-For more detail about female genital mutilation, click here
+Widely criticised and illegal in many countries.
+See the Female Circumcision

 A physical defect or medical condition that is inherited, e.g. Haemophilia.

-The virus responsible for most cases of cervical cancer.
+The genital wart virus which is now known to have some strains responsible for most cases of cervical cancer.

 A thin membrane of tissue that partly closes the vagina in virgins.
 Inevitably broken by sexual intercourse, it can also be destroyed by medical examinations, tampon use, masturbation, vigorous exercise, horse riding and suchlike.
-Its absence is not a reliable indication of past sexual activity, but its presence almost guarantees virginity unless surgical "restoration" has taken place.
+Its absence is not a reliable indication of past sexual activity, but its presence generally implies virginity.
+See the illustrations

-Physical stimulation bringing about sexual arousal, not involving intercourse.
+Physical stimulation of the clitoris, bringing about sexual arousal and climax, not involving intercourse.
 Can be done alone or mutually.

 The first menstrual period of a pubescent girl.

-The shedding of the lining of the womb that occurs approximately every 28 days from Menarche to Menopause in a non-pregnant female.
+The shedding of the lining of the womb that occurs after ovulation if conception hasn't occured.
+It happens approximately every 28 days.
 Often called a "Period", it takes the form of a modest discharge of blood from the vagina and lasts typically 5 days.
-Some women experience major mood swings in the days preceeding it.

 Towards the rear.
 The opposite of Posterior is Anterior.